Scuba diving and Snorkeling in Costa Rica

 3. Las Catalinas Islands, located in Guanacaste, is a top destination for scuba diving, this area is well recognized for being home of the pacific giant manta.

 4. Southern Caribbean Coast is also in our 5 top list for scuba diving.
 Puerto Viejo and Cahuita are great places for this sport, you will enjoy the Caribbean warm waters and well-preserved wildlife.

 5. Cocos Island is one of the best places for diving, we have to mention it is lying 330 miles from the shore.
 This unpopulated island offers incredible views, you will have the chance to see how nature is.

-TIP: Due to its easy access, Playa Hermosa is an option for the travelers who want to have a scuba diving experience and don’t have interest in going to a remote beach.
-This beach is closed to Tamarindo, Flamingo beaches, which are ones of the most visited beaches in Guanacaste.
+TIP: Due to its easy access, Playa Hermosa is an option for travelers who want to have a scuba diving experience and don’t have an interest in going to a remote beach.
+This beach is closed to Tamarindo, Flamingo beaches, which are one of the most visited beaches in Guanacaste.

 Snorkeling in Costa Rica

 Now we want to talk about Snorkeling in Costa Rica.
 If you are thinking of what to do in Costa Rica, here is one activity to consider.
 Unlike scuba diving, you don’t need a certification for practicing snorkeling.
 This sport is very popular for any visitor that wants to explore underwater life from the surface of the water.
 What makes this activity more accessible than scuba is that you don’t even need to be a swimmer, you can use life vests, is allowed for children and it is also cheaper.

 The best time for snorkeling in Costa Rica is during the dry season (from January to April).
 We recommend the Caribbean side to practice this sport, its charming and colorful reefs will make you fall in love with this part of the country.